 Why is driving results, both directly and indirectly, important to leadership?
 As you think about this topic, say it in your mind with two different emphases.
 First, DRIVING RESULTS directly and indirectly, and second, driving results DIRECTLY and INDIRECTLY.

 One of the ways we drive results is through our EIL programs.
 Gathering people from all parts of the company and allowing them to experience leadership training pushes results throughout the organization.
-Participants don’t only gain book knowledge; EIL also allows them to build relationships that can then be used to drive results and influence beyond their specific areas.
+Participants don’t only gain book knowledge; EIL also enables them to build relationships that can then be used to drive results and influence beyond their specific areas.

 Continue leading the Interstates Way!